Department:: Dept of Population & Public Health Sciences

 Minimum Annual or Hourly Rate: Negotiable

-The Department of Population & Public Health Sciences within the Boonshoft School of Medicine is seeking applicants for an Assistant or Associate Professor.
-The successful candidate will conduct research and teach courses in the Master of Public Health program and assist with research in a clinical department of the Boonshoft School of Medicine.
+The Department of Population & Public Health Sciences within the Boonshoft School of Medicine at Wright State University is seeking applicants for an Assistant or Associate Professor in Biostatistics.
+The successful candidate will conduct research and teach courses in the Master of Public Health program and assist with research in one or more clinical departments within the Boonshoft School of Medicine.

 Population and Public Health Science faculty conduct research on a wide range of topics, including work in behavioral health, substance use, maternal child health outcomes, disabilities, and environmental health.